univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 # Development of dojo based web interfaces

-An UCS system provides several web interfaces that are build with the [Dojo Toolkit](https://docs.software-univention.de/architecture/5.0/en/appendix/third-party.html#term-Dojo-Toolkit) JavaScript framework.
+An UCS system provides several web interfaces that are built with the [Dojo Toolkit](https://docs.software-univention.de/architecture/5.0/en/appendix/third-party.html#term-Dojo-Toolkit) JavaScript framework.

 These web interfaces are:
-- /univention/login - The login page for all web interfaces of an UCS system.
+- /univention/login - The login page for all web interfaces of a UCS system.
 - /univention/management - The [UMC - Univention Management Console](https://docs.software-univention.de/architecture/5.0/en/services/umc.html#).
 - /univention/server-overview - A web interface, showing all UCS systems of the domain.
-- /univention/setup - The web based configuration wizard while installing an UCS system.
+- /univention/setup - The web based configuration wizard while installing a UCS system.

-This document explains how to develop for these dojo based web interfaces.
+This document explains how to develop for these Dojo-based web interfaces.

-## Getting an UCS system
+## Getting a UCS system

 For development you need a running UCS system.
 See the [Development environment](https://univention.gitpages.knut.univention.de/internal/dev-handbook/dev-env.html) section in "Handbook for Univention Development Department" on how to create a UCS system.

-## General setup of our Dojo Toolkit based web interfaces
+## General setup of our Dojo-Toolkit-based web interfaces

-Let's look at a generalised `index.html` file for a Dojo Toolkit based webinterface.
+Let's look at a generalised `index.html` file for a Dojo-Toolkit-based web interface.

 The `<body>` tag: